 Professional Computer Science Organizations in Virginia

 Professional associations offer members a variety of benefits, including opportunities for networking, which may prove especially important to entry-level workers.
 Students and recent graduates can gain industry insights as well as resources for finding jobs and professional development.
 Mentorship opportunities, annual conferences, local meetings, and continuing education workshops represent additional benefits that can help professionals excel in their field.

 - Association for Computing Machinery: ACM operates as a global organization and brings together more than 100,000 professionals in the computer science field.
 Local chapters can be found in many countries.
 Educators, practitioners, and theorists can join this association to network, share information, and advance their field.

 - Mathematical Association of America: MAA -- an interdisciplinary organization -- can help computer science professionals succeed, even though the association does not focus primarily on computer science.
 Sharing knowledge and forming contacts with professionals in other fields can help members diversify their problem-solving abilities and develop new ideas.

 - Computer Science Teachers Association: CSTA helps promote computer science education at the K-12 levels.
 Teachers enjoy opportunities to network and develop their professional credentials, ultimately providing better education to primary and secondary students.

 What Schools Offer a Computer Science Degree in Virginia?

-Virginia has set a goal to become the “best-educated state” by 2030, and is committed to making postsecondary education available to as many students as possible.
-For many, it begins with a computer science degree.
-Virginia has a long tradition of higher education excellence, and offers countless on-campus, hybrid, and online accredited CS degree programs.
-See the list below and compare.
+Virginia aims to become the “best-educated state” by 2030 and is committed to making postsecondary education available to as many students as possible.
+The state boasts a long tradition of higher education excellence and offers many on-campus, hybrid, and online accredited computer science programs.
+Interested students can view the list below to compare their options.

 schools that match your search